unixfreaxjp/glibcver-endian-checker/README.md

 cd glibcver-endian-checker&&make&&./glibcver-endian-checker&&make clean;cd ..
 ```

-Noted: Without git, you can modify the script by downloading the zip from this github or your hosts.
+Noted: Without git, you can modify the script by downloading the zip from this github or from your hosts.

 # size

-If you worry for included library size, omit static build & strip it.
+If you worry for included library size, omit static build, delete "-g" from [Makefile line 4](https://github.com/unixfreaxjp/glibcver-endian-checker/blob/master/Makefile#L4) & strip it after manually built.

 If you compiled it as per it as per above example, it will be a dynamically linked ELF w/symbols, and the size is about below (you can make it smaller using the advise above).
+With the Makefile it will be added with the debug symbols.
+Yet the size is relatively small enough to run it into small storage size.
+You can weak it smaller too with assembly compilation but I will not cover it in here.

 ```bash
 $ file glibcver-endian-checker